nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="create-subscription"></a> Create a Subscription

+Subscription allows a user to register some query conditions in CMR and be notified via email when collections/granules matching the conditions are created or updated in CMR.
+There are two types of subscriptions (identified by the `Type` field of the subscription):

+- collection subscription for users to be notified when collections are created/updated.
+- granule subscription for users to be notified when granules are created/updated.

+Subscription metadata is in JSON format and conforms to [UMM-Sub Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/subscription).
+There is a background job that processes the subscriptions periodically (configurable), to see if there are any collections/granules that are created/updated since the last time the subscription has been processed and notify the subscription user with any matches.

 Subscription concepts can be created by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) ,the [revision id](#revision-id), and a [native-id](#native-id).

 `Type` is a required field in subscription request body.
 The valid values of `Type` are: `"collection"` or `"granule"`.
 It indicates if the subscription is a collection subscription or granule subscription.
 Subscriptions of type granule must supply a requisite CollectionConceptId, and subscriptions of type collection cannot have a CollectionConceptId field.